ResearchComputing/Documentation/docs/programming/profiling-nvidia-gpu-performance.md

-# NVIDIA GPU Monitoring Tools
+# Profiling NVIDIA GPU Performance

 The NVIDIA Performance Counters provide low-level metrics on GPU usage, enabling users to understand how efficiently their code uses the GPU.
 This is especially important for optimizing workloads on Alpine’s A100 GPU nodes, where GPU time is a valuable and shared resource.